Ruszów railway station: History

-The station opened on 1 September of 1846, part of a railway branch off Węgliniec.
+The station opened on 1 September 1846, part of a railway branch off Węgliniec.
 On 1 December 1896, the Lusatian Railway Company opened the Ruszów–Gozdnica railway, making Ruszów a railway junction.

 The new line played a major role in transporting ceramics from Gozdnica with freight trains.
 Ruszów Szklarnia lit.
 'Ruszów Glassworks' station also opened on the line, 1.73 km away from the station.
 It served as the stops of the local glassworks.

 After World War II, the Red Army dismantled the tracks of the Ruszów–Gozdnica railway under 'war reparations'.
 Since the line was needed for local industry production of ceramics and glass, the line was reconstructed.
 On 4 May 1947, Polish State Railways resumed railway services.
 The Ruszów–Gozdnica railway was closed in 2005, and dismantled in 2015.

 Train services

 The station is served by the following service(s):